fbpx

 He would come and people would serve HimHe came to serve not to be served

-With that came a challenge of having to change their mindsets, their thoughts and their way of living.
+Jesus was about challenging the cultural views and traditions which the Jews had.
+With that came the challenge of having to change their mindsets, their thoughts and their way of living.
+Jesus was trying to get their minds to be transformed into a kingdom mindset.

-If you have not realised but Jesus was heavy on teaching about the kingdom of God, and that wasn’t for no reason.
-There was a purpose in that.
+If you have not realised Jesus was heavy on teaching about the kingdom of God, and that wasn’t for no reason.
+There was a purpose in that and He is challenging us today that what we are putting our focus on actually does not need our attention.

-This world will get you caught up in so many things to distract you from what you really need to have your mind on and that is on the kingdom of God.
+This world will get you caught up in so many things to distract you from what you really need to have your mind on and that is the kingdom of God.

 What is the point of gaining all of these things to then forfeit your soul?
+(Matthew 16:26).

 This is not where our focus should be.
 These things can’t save you.
 We worry over them like they are the pinnacle of life.

-During the Holy Week leading up to His crucifixion, Jesus set the example for us.
+During the Holy Week leading up to His crucifixion, Jesus set an example for us.
 He showed us here that He was not going to allow the people to give Him the standard of who the Messiah should be, but He knew that He was the standard and therefore was going to bring people to His level instead of going down to theirs.

-His second prayer was: “My Father, if it is not possible for this cup to be taken away unless I drink it, may your will be done.”
-(Matthew 26:42)
+“My Father, if it is not possible for this cup to be taken away unless I drink it, may your will be done.” – Matthew 26:42 (NIV)

 And His third prayer was the same (Matthew 26:44).